space-technologies-at-california/webapp/README.md

 Then, for new updates and features, always work a seaprate branch when making changes.
 For example, use the `development` branch.

-Type `make` to view changes locally to make sure everthing works.
+Type `make` to update the cache and to view changes locally to make sure everthing works.

 Then, merge and push your changes to both `master` branch and `ocf` branch.

-Lastly, `ssh` into your ocf server, pull changes from `ocf` branch, type `./restart` in the `myapp` folder to udpate the live website.

 ### OCF SSH